quarter-pounder/extra-runner/README.md

 # Extra-Runners

-Bootstrap scripts for setting up a spare laptop as a dedicated GitHub Actions self-hosted runner on Ubuntu x86_64.
+Bootstrap scripts for setting up a spare laptop as a dedicated GitHub Actions self-hosted runner on Fedora Server x86_64.

 ## Overview

 This repository provides automated setup scripts to configure a spare laptop as a GitHub Actions runner with:
 - Docker installation and optimization for CI/CD workloads
 - GitHub Actions self-hosted runner (Docker-based)
-- Security hardening (SSH, fail2ban)
+- Security hardening (SSH, fail2ban, firewalld)
 - Optional Node Exporter for monitoring integration

 ## Quick Start